 Truly at “the top of West Virginia,” the city of Chester is sandwiched between the states of Ohio and Pennsylvania.
 Settled by potters, Chester offers quiet suburban life — a haven for commuters with easy access to two major metropolitan areas.
-Chester is small in size, big in history and strong on community pride!
-Click here to learn more.
+Chester is small in size, big in history, and strong on community pride!

-Forged by steel, the city of Weirton combines the warmth, security and camaraderie inherent in a small town with cultural, educational and economic benefits of a metropolitan area.
+Forged by steel, the city of Weirton combines the warmth, security, and camaraderie inherent in a small town with the cultural, educational, and economic benefits of a metropolitan area.
 Often described as a “melting pot,” Weirton’s ethnic diversity provides a cultural variety second to none.
-Consistently rated as one of the safest cities in the United States with a reasonable cost of living, Weirton borders bot the Ohio River and the Pennsylvania border, offering a curious blend of major industry, tourist attractions and recreational opportunities.
-Click here to learn more.
+Consistently rated as one of the safest cities in the United States with a reasonable cost of living, Weirton borders both the Ohio River and the Pennsylvania border, offering a curious blend of major industry, tourist attractions, and recreational opportunities.

-Proud of its new Panhandle Trail winding through the lowest foothills of the Allegheny Mountains, the cozy community of Colliers is idyllic for families seeking a quiet, peaceful and secluded way of life.
-Colliers Primary School is one of the four Brooke County schools recognized as a West Virginia “School of Excellence.”
-Click here to learn more.
+Proud of their rail trail, the Panhandle Trail, winding through the lowest foothills of the Allegheny Mountains, the cozy community of Colliers is idyllic for families seeking a quiet, peaceful, and secluded way of life.

 The riverside community of Follansbee possesses that rock-solid “Hometown Feeling.”
 With the entrance of the town from the north cut right out of the Allegheny foothills, Follansbee welcomes you!
 Major industry borders the Ohio River in a town with stately homes and safe, desirable neighborhoods.